Muhammad-Lukman/leetcode-solutions/README.md

 # LeetCode Solutions by Muhammad Lukman

-This repository contains my personal solutions to over 150+ LeetCode problems, categorized by topic.
+This repository contains my personal solutions to LeetCode problems, categorized by topic.
 Each solution includes clean code, problem metadata, and test cases (where applicable).

 ## Goals